Yonle/findme/README.md

 # Findme
-A game where you should find the button by shuffling a blocks
+A game where you should find the button by shuffling a blocks.